 - Add Mustela’s Stelatopia Bath Oil to the water.

-- Wash your child with Mustela’s Stelatopia Cleansing Cream and Foam Shampoo.
+- Wash your child with Mustela’s Stelatopia Cleansing Gel and Foam Shampoo.

 For further flare-up protection, pat your child’s skin dry (instead of rubbing) with a soft towel and then apply an emollient cream immediately after bath time.